reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

   </configuration>
 </plugin>
 ```
-The contents of the resulting jar after building with Maven are shown:
+The contents of the resulting JAR after building with Maven look like this:
 ```
 META-INF/
 .